meuniv/NovaDTC/source/requirement5.rst

 Requirement #5: Math @ Life
 ++++++++++++++++++++++++++++

-.. role:: bluetext

-I like color :bluetext:`blue`.

-Discuss with your counselor how math affects your everyday life.
+:math:`\righarrow`_ Discuss with your counselor how math affects your everyday life.

 .. admonition:: Additional Challenge: